Overview

 Course content for year 1

-Year 1 gives you a solid foundation in each of the three disciplines of PPE.
+In Year 1 you will gain a solid foundation in each of the three disciplines of politics, philosophy and economics.

-In addition to 40 credits from the following Econ units in year 1, you will be able to take other units as listed below.
+In addition to 40 credits from the following Economics units in Year 1, you will be able to take other units as listed below:

 Course units for year 1